|

 Symptoms of ADHD

 The symptoms of Attention Deficit Disorders exist on a continuum.
-Everybody suffers from some of these symptoms some of the time, but in those with ADHD these symptoms are present more often, in greater numbers, and to the point that it interferes with their ability to function normally in some or all areas of their lives.
+Everyone suffers from some of these symptoms some of the time, but in those with ADHD, the symptoms are present more often, in greater numbers, and to the point that they interfere with the ability to function normally in some or all areas of life.

 Individuals with ADHD are often noted for their inconsistencies.
-At times they suffering from an inability to focus, yet other times "hyperfocus" to the point of tuning out everything else around them.
-They often have great difficulty remembering simple things yet have excellent memories for complex issues.
-One minute they might be hyperactive and then next silent and daydreaming.
+At times they suffer from an inability to focus, yet at other times are able to "hyperfocus" to the point of tuning out everything else around them.
+They often have great difficulty remembering simple things, yet have excellent memories for complex issues.
+One minute they might be hyperactive, and the next they are caught silent and daydreaming.

-Typically, individuals with ADHD will have problems following instructions, paying attention appropriately, and will seem not to listen, or to be disorganized.
-They often have poor handwriting, miss details, have trouble starting or completing tasks, appear to be easily distracted, or forgetful.
+Typically, individuals with ADHD will have problems following instructions, paying attention appropriately, listening, or appear disorganized.
+They often have poor handwriting, miss details, have trouble starting or completing tasks, are easily distracted, and are often forgetful.
 In addition, some people with ADHD can be fidgety, verbally impulsive, and unable to wait their turn.
-They often act without thinking, unable to take the time to consider the consequences of their words or actions.
-Not all individuals with ADHD will display all of these behaviors, or may display them only some of the time.
+They often act without thinking and do not consider the consequences of their words or actions.
+Not all individuals with ADHD will display all of these behaviors.

 Symptoms of ADHD usually begin early in childhood.
 All children present with some symptoms of ADHD at certain times.
-However, if your child exhibits the symptoms of this disorder for more than 6 months and they are interfering with school or causing disruption at home an evaluation should be done.
+However, if your child exhibits the symptoms of this disorder for more than 6 months, and the symptoms are interfering with school or causing disruption at home, an evaluation should be done.

 "I used to think I was not as smart as the other kids in my class because I had problems paying attention when the teacher was talking and got behind in my work.
 Now I know I'm not stupid and taking my medication helps me to listen to her and finish my work and my tests."